 In the basis chosen as given in \eqref{eq:Y_e_diag}, we define the invariants

 where no summation over the flavor indices $f$ and $g$ is implied.
 We are interested in quantum corrections to these combinations.
-In order to obtain the second equality in \eqref{eq:definition_of_I_fg}, we have to assume that the normalizations of the three lepton doublets coincide at a given scale.
-This can be achieved in bottom-up \cite{Chen:2021prl} and top-down models \cite{Li:2025bsr}.
-The focus of this study is on the \ac{RG} stability of the $I_{fg}$ \eqref{eq:definition_of_I_fg}.
+In order to obtain the second equality in \eqref{eq:definition_of_I_fg}, we have to assume that the normalizations of the three lepton doublets coincide at a given scale.The focus of this study is on the \ac{RG} stability of the $I_{fg}$ \eqref{eq:definition_of_I_fg}.

 A key feature of these expressions is that they can be entirely expressed in terms of observable flavor parameters.
 Explicitly,

 $s_{ij}\defeq\sin\theta_{ij}$, $c_{ij}\defeq \cos\theta_{ij}$, $t_{ij}\defeq \tan\theta_{ij}$, and